Arthritis in the Spine

 - Since your spinal column shields your central nervous system, you may experience a myriad of seemingly unrelated symptoms.
 Some serious symptoms, like breathing problems, require immediate medical attention to keep them from getting worse.
 Don’t wait!
 Schedule an appointment with ReBalance today.

 - Have you noticed unexplained muscle weakness?
 It may be related to arthritis in the spine.
-Before you try to push yourself more at the gym, visit your NYC doctor for a proper diagnosis.
-At ReBalance NYC, we get to the source of your health problems.
+Before you try to push yourself more at the gym, visit your doctor for a proper diagnosis.
+At ReBalance, we get to the source of your health problems.

 The Types of Arthritis